Cybersecurity Advisory

 Exfiltration and Encryption

 Play ransomware actors often split compromised data into segments and use tools like WinRAR to compress files [T1560.001] into .RAR format for exfiltration.
 The actors then use WinSCP to transfer data [T1048] from a compromised network to actor-controlled accounts.
-Following exfiltration, files are encrypted [T1486] with AES-RSA hybrid encryption using intermittent encryption, encrypting every other file portion of 0x100000 bytes.
-[3] (Note: System files are skipped during the encryption process.)
-A .play extension is added to file names and a ransom note titled ReadMe[.]txt is placed in file directory C:.
+Following exfiltration, files are encrypted [T1486] with AES-RSA hybrid encryption using intermittent encryption, encrypting every other file portion of 0x100000 bytes.4 (Note: System files are skipped during the encryption process.)
+A .PLAY extension is added to file names once encrypted.
+Within the Windows environment, tools and a ransom note titled ReadMe[.]txt are placed in C:/Users/Public/Music/

 Impact

-The Play ransomware group uses a double-extortion model [T1657], encrypting systems after exfiltrating data.
-The ransom note directs victims to contact the Play ransomware group at an email address ending in @gmx[.]de.
+The Play ransomware group uses a double extortion model [T1657], encrypting systems after exfiltrating data.
+The ransom note directs victims to contact the Play ransomware group at an email address ending in @gmx[.]de or @web[.]de.
 Ransom payments are paid in cryptocurrency to wallet addresses provided by Play actors.
 If a victim refuses to pay the ransom demand, the ransomware actors threaten to publish exfiltrated data to their leak site on the Tor network ([.]onion URL).

 Leveraged Tools